anystedt1/cs32-final-project/README.md

 WELCOME TO MINESWEEPER!

 This game of deduction will hopefully cure some of your boredom.
 Remember the goal of this game is to make it out in one piece by not pressing a mine and identifying all the mines.
+Tread carefully!

 -- Getting Started(Read before you play!) --